MohamedSaeed99/Design_Pattern_Generator/Documentation.md

 ### Pros

 The pros of having different files for each java class is that it becomes easier and faster to locate specific code to modify or add.
-It also allows for decoupling of different components and making it able to reuse some of the code.
+It also allows for decoupling of different components, making it easier for reuse.

 ##### Abstract Factory